-1. Introduction
+1 Introduction

-Over the last 60 years, we have witnessed great progress in the design of randomized sampling algorithms; see for example Liu (2001); Doucet et al. (2001); Andrieu et al. (2003); Robert and Casella (2004) and the references therein.
-In contrast, the design of deterministic algorithms for "sampling" from distributions is still in its inception (Chen et al., 2010; Holroyd and Propp, 2010; Chen et al., 2011; Murray and Elliott, 2012).
+Over the last 60 years, we have witnessed great progress in the design of randomized sampling algorithms; see for example [16, 9, 3, 22] and the references therein.
+In contrast, the design of deterministic algorithms for "sampling" from distributions is still in its inception [8, 13, 7, 20].
 There are, however, many important reasons for pursuing this line of attack on the problem.
 From a theoretical perspective, this is a well defined mathematical challenge whose solution might have important consequences.
 It also brings us closer to reconciling the fact that we typically use pseudo-random number generators to run Monte Carlo algorithms on classical, Von Neumann architecture, computers.
-Moreover, the theory for some of the recently proposed deterministic sampling algorithms has taught us that they can achieve O(1/T) convergence
+Moreover, the theory for some of the recently proposed deterministic sampling algorithms has taught us that they can achieve O(1/T) convergence rates [8, 13], which are much faster than the standard Monte Carlo rates of $O(1/\sqrt{T})$ for computing ergodic averages.
+From a practical perspective, the design of deterministic sampling algorithms creates an opportunity for researchers to apply a great body of knowledge on optimization to the problem of sampling; see for example [4] for an early example of this.